 Minimum/ Maximum Nights

-There is a 2 night minimum for advance reservations at all parks with the following exceptions:
+There is a 2 night minimum for advance reservations except for Green River Reservoir or Waterbury Reservoir remote sites.

-- People travelling to the park under their own power (hiking or paddling) or camping in a group camping area may make 1 night reservations.
+- People travelling to the park under their own power (hiking, biking, or paddling) or camping in a group camping area may make 1 night reservations.